buka632/Fm-QCA/README.md

 How to start with Fm-QCA
 ======
-To start with Fm-QCA, you can follow the following steps:
+To start with Fm-QCA, you can follow the steps below:

 1. Download Fm-QCA
 -----------------------------------
-1)Click the button "Download ZIP" to download Fm-QCA
+>1) Click the button "Download ZIP" to download Fm-QCA

-2)Unzip the file and follow the next step
+>2) Unzip the file and follow the next step

 2. Install java environment
 -----------------------------------
 Fm-QCA is developed in Java, so, you should make sure that a java environment (jdk/jre 6+) is installed and configured correctly in your system (windows/mac/linux)

-#If you have installed java in you system before, just skip this step.
+>If you have installed java in you system before, just skip this step.

 More details about the installation can be found here: